Amina-Abdelhedi/LCA_use_case/README.md

 **- Emission factor for heating energy**

-The objective is to capture the range and distribution of carbon emissions, rather than relying on a single average value.
+The objective is to analyze the distribution and range of carbon emissions, rather than relying on a single average value.

-📄 The detailed methodology, assumptions, and results are available in use_phase_exercice.pdf.
+📄 A detailed explanation of the methodology and results is available in use_phase.pdf.

-💻 The full implementation and simulations are provided in use_phase.ipynb.
+💻 The full simulation code is provided in use_phase.ipynb.